 And so the 40 boats battled through the tempest towards Elie while family members kept pace with their struggle from the shoreline.

-Three men were lost immediately to the depths - James Gerard, a father to five with another on the way, and Alexander Meldrum and Alexander Paterson, an uncle and nephew.
+Three men were lost immediately to the depths - James Gerard, a father of five with another on the way, and Alexander Meldrum and Alexander Paterson, an uncle and nephew.

-But two brothers, Robert and William Tarvit, continued to struggle in the stormy waters.
-Witnesses said they exchanged words before another yawl managed to reach Robert, but his brother was unable to be reached and was lost, leaving a pregnant wife and three children.
+But two brothers, Robert and William Tarvit, continued to struggle in the stormy waters, desperately clinging to a pair of oars.
+Witnesses said they had been able to hail each other in support as they battled against the elements for nearly half an hour before another yawl managed to haul Robert to safety, but William was spotted lying apparently lifeless across an oar.
+Before he could be reached he slipped beneath a surge and was lost - the fourth victim, and leaving a pregnant wife and three children.

 The Fife Herald later reported, “It was painful to witness the distressing looks of many females from St Monance, who hied anxiously awaiting the arrival of dear friends, who were still tossed about among tempestuous billows.
 Even among the hardy weather-beaten fishermen a gloom was visible in every countenance, for many claimed relationship to those who were no more.”